gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScannerRepository.md

 If you do not specify this parameter, default values are used for the Owner custom property and the Rights Management owner:

+For the current GA version:

+- For files on SharePoint Server, the SharePoint author is used.

+- For files on SharePoint Server that do not have the author property set and for files that are stored on file shares or local folders, the scanner's account is used.

+For the current preview version:

 - For files on SharePoint Server, the SharePoint Editor (Last Modified By) value is used.

 - For files on SharePoint Server that do not have the Editor (Last Modified By) property set or if this property is set to a deleted user account, and for files that are stored on file shares or local folders, the scanner's account is used.